Pike-Dzurny/vibe-search/README.md

 ## How it works

-1. **Offline**: CLAP model processes audio files and generates 512-dimensional embeddings
-2. **Build**: Embeddings are baked into the docker image (153KB  for 75 songs)
-3. **Runtime**: API loads embeddings and computes cosine similarity
+A CLAP model processes audio files and generates 512-dimensional embeddings offline, which are then baked into the Docker image during the build phase, about 153KB for 75 songs.
+At runtime, the API simply loads these pre-computed embeddings and computes cosine similarity against incoming queries.

 ## API